You may wish to see an introductory page to this section first.

 Archaeologists have identified the site of baths, a typical facility of a developed Roman town, but I was unable to find them as I did not see any large walls which usually indicate their location.
 Their existence however was indirectly confirmed by a series of long and deep cisterns behind the forum on slightly higher ground.

-Inscription of benefactors: (above) celebrating improvements to the Temple to Asclepius and to that of Pluto Urceus which were paid for by C. Iulius Placidus who had the honour of being "flamen" and which were endorsed by the "decuriones", local magistrates in charge of the administration of the town; (below) celebrating a Temple to Mercury built with money given by L. Nonus Rogatianus Honoratus, another "flamen", and his family at the time of Emperor Macrinus
+Inscription of benefactors: (above) celebrating improvements to the Temple to Aesculapius and to that of Pluto Urceus which were paid for by C. Iulius Placidus, a "flamen", and which were endorsed by the "decuriones", local magistrates in charge of the administration of the town; (below) celebrating a Temple to Mercury built with money given by L. Nonus Rogatianus Honoratus, another "flamen", and his family at the time of Emperor Macrinus

-Many of the monuments in the Province of Africa were built at the initiative of local flamen, priests appointed to superintend the worship of the deified emperors.
+Many of the monuments in the Province of Africa were built at the initiative of local flamen, magistrates appointed to superintend the ceremonies in honour of the emperors.

 In origin the title was given to actual priests, but in the provinces it was given to wealthy citizens who regarded it as a great honour and in return embellished their towns.